 Richard Hawley @ Sheffield City Hall

-Much like a bottle of his beloved local condiment, admiration for Richard Hawley runs thick throughout families from Sheffield, with those of all ages and tastes partial to a bit of the Pitsmoor crooner’s shtick.
-The sell-out City Hall crowd reflected this diversity well, and when the main man stepped onstage – dressed as standard in denim jacket and rolled up jeans, with rockabilly quiff on point – the welcome proved that the best place to see Richard Hawley is undeniably in his hometown.
+Much like a bottle of his beloved Henderson’s Relish, admiration for Richard Hawley runs thick throughout families from Sheffield, with those of all ages and tastes partial to a bit of the Pitsmoor crooner’s shtick.
+The sell-out City Hall crowd reflected this diversity well, and when the main man stepped onstage – dressed as standard in denim jacket, rolled up jeans and rockabilly quiff on point – the welcome proved that the best place to see Richard Hawley is undeniably in his hometown.

 After opening proceedings in dark, powerful fashion with Hollow Meadows favourite ‘Which Way’, he quickly whisked the audience back to the nostalgic romanticism of 2007’s Lady’s Bridge with ‘The Streets Are Ours’.
 Throughout the show, the seasoned performer showed this talent for juxtaposing melt-in-your-seat love ballads such as ‘I Still Want You’ and ‘Open Up Your Door’ alongside thumping rock numbers like ‘Standing At The Sky’s Edge’ and ‘Down In The Woods’.